JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Allow users to reorder the tracks in the library/Bin

 ## Animations
-- When search results change, random track is closed there should be a smooth animation
+- When search results change, random track is closed there should be a smooth animation, similar to the balloon effect in the webapp

 ## Adding tracks and cache
 - Adding a track works but there was a bug where no toast was displayed yet the track was added #Bug